 Roger Bannister becomes the first person in recorded history to run the mile in under four minutes.
 He was called crazy to think even try to do so, but he made a decision.
 He knew what he wants to do.
 Once it was done, 8 more runners did the same within one year and 57 more runners did it in the following year.
 He just broke the limiting beliefs.

+To do the impossible, we must use the supreme facilities given to us by nature.
 Our greatest asset is our mind.
-It can create anything we ask it to create.
+It can create anything we ask for.
 In fact, our mind has the power to create the things which we have not even seen.
 You can close your eyes and if you focus, you can land yourself in a whole new fantasy world.
 You can create whatever you want.
 The only limit you have is what you put on yourself.

 Let’s do a simple experiment with this so you can understand it clearly.